smotslang/docs/README.md

     Increments the current memory location by 1.
 ## fall
     Decrements the current memory location by 1.
+## crumble
+    Sets the current memory location to a given number.
 ## run
     Outputs the current memory value.
 ## retry